Zy3n-218/Zy3n-218/README.md

 # Hi, I'm Zyen!

 My name is Zyen Atkins.
 As a recent Computer Information Systems graduate from Valdosta State University, I am eager to deepen my expertise in cybersecurity and its applications across industries.
-I have recently completed the Google Cybersecurity Professional Certificate to prepare myself for work in the cybersecurity field, and am currently studying for the CompTIA Security+ exam.
+I have recently completed the Google Cybersecurity Professional Certificate and CompTIA Security+ exam to prepare myself for work in the cybersecurity field.

 ### Cybersecurity Projects 👨🏾‍💻